lewiscowper/documentation/development-setup.md

 ###THIS IS A WORK IN PROGRESS AND MIGHT BREAK AT ANY TIME

-Hoodie in OS X and with localhost in 7 not particularly complicated steps
+Hoodie in OS X and with localhost in 5 not particularly complicated steps
 -------------------------------------------------------------------------

 Works as of 11.07.2012

+Edited 05.07.2014

 Installation
 ------------